Estimated reading time: 16 minutes

 As you can see from the photo above, he struggled with “Show Me The Money” as he took the question literally.

 The only one he got correct was five cents since it is a Canadian coin.

 He struggles to take a sentence or question literally, and we teach him from home for one hour every night.

 He brought home about 10 pages of mathematics with two sheets unfinished which I will complete with him.

 Besides the errors you see above, he did fantastic, which we are proud of because he tries.

 Just because a child has autism doesn’t mean they can’t go on to be successful.

-There are SO many famous autistic people who didn’t let their disability get in the way of their dreams.
+Many famous autistic people didn’t let their disability get in the way of their dreams.